 Since April 27, 2016, I have been providing the data on each of the trades placed for two of the Leveraged Momentum strategies (Leveraged Trends or LevTrends and Leveraged Bands or LevBands) to a third party site, TimerTrac.com, so actual performance can be verified.

-By clicking the Timer Tracked icon above you will be taken to the site where you can graph the performance of those strategies against a comparative index of your choosing.
+By clicking the Timer Tracked icon above you will be taken to the site where you can graph the performance of those strategies against a comparative index of your choice.
 In addition to graphing their performance, you can also view various statistics and the historical trades for the strategies.

-I suggest that interested investors subscribe to the free newsletter and review 2-3 issues to get a feel for the information provided and the trades that may be required.
+I suggest that interested investors subscribe to the free newsletter and review several issues to get a feel for the information provided and the trades that may be required.
 After reviewing a few issues, please feel free to contact me with any questions or comments.

 Please keep in mind that the first leveraged ETFs were launched in 2006 and most of the leveraged ETFs used in these strategies were launched in 2009 so the price data for backtesting a strategy prior to an ETF’s launch date was extrapolated using historical data for the index on which the ETF is based or for another ETF based on the same index.